When you sign up to an IVA you’re signing to say that...

 It’s important to have a good knowledge of what money you have left to spend in your account; otherwise you could end up with hefty bank charges.
 If you wanted an even easier-to-manage card you could take out a pre-payment credit card.

 These cards work in much the same way as a pay-as-you-go mobile phone.
 You load the card up with credit and use it until the credit has run out.
 There’s no risk of spending more than you have and it can be a good way to keep track of your money.

 The major downside of these cards is that you can end up paying charges to either load up or spend money with them.
 MoneySavingExpert.com has a really useful pre-payment card guide to help reduce these charges.

-If you would prefer a more old-school approach you could avoid plastic cards altogether.
-Using only cash can be a really useful way to learn what you actually spend your money on.
+If you would prefer a more old-school approach, you could avoid plastic cards altogether.
+Having a ‘cash only’ attitude can help you really see what you’re spending your money on.

 It’s also easier to stop yourself from spending when you have to literally hand over cash for your purchases.
 Putting things on a card doesn’t always feel like spending, so sticking to cash can help to curb your spending.